 - Website tracking and analytics

 - Website localization (creating or enhancing a website for a specific country)

 This internship is not for academic credit.
 Students interested in receiving credit for summer internships may be eligible to register for one of several courses offered through the Smith School.
 Learn more.

-The Office of Career Services and Center for Global Business invite students to leverage their global learning experience with the “Leveraging Your Global Mindset” online module.
+"Leveraging Your Global Mindset" is an online module geared to help students translate their global experience into their career and is sponsored by The Office of Career Services and the Center for Global Business.
 By watching this module, students reflect on their global experience, analyze specific skills that they developed or enhanced through their global experience, and develop techniques to translate their global experience in an interview and on their resume.